-Our board of directors determined the estimated per share NAV by (i) utilizing the appraised values of our real estate property investments and adding our other assets comprised of cash, restricted cash, tenant and other receivables, distribution receivable and other assets less other liabilities which includes accounts payable and accrued expenses, due to affiliates, other liabilities and distributions payable; (ii) subtracting the values of our debt obligations, as well as amounts related to noncontrolling interests; and (iii) dividing the total by 225 million common shares outstanding, resulting in an estimated per share NAV of \$6.50.
-As described above, the appraised values of our real estate property investments and the values of our debt obligations were determined as of September 30, 2014.
-The values of the other tangible assets and liabilities described above were determined based on their cost as of September 30, 2014 and included certain pro forma adjustments primarily related to: (i) the issuance of additional shares of our common stock through our dividend reinvestment plan on October 1, 2014; (ii) shares redeemed pursuant to our share redemption plan on October 1, 2014; and (iii) certain closing costs and debt prepayment penalties.
-Other than those adjustments described above, we did not make additional adjustments related to our actual or anticipated operations for the period from October 1, 2014 through December 31, 2014.
+Our board of directors determined the estimated per share NAV by (i) utilizing the appraised values of our real estate property investments, net of estimated costs associated with the potential execution of a liquidity event, and adding our other assets comprised of cash, restricted cash, tenant and other receivables, distribution receivable and other assets less other liabilities which includes accounts payable and accrued expenses, due to affiliates, other liabilities and distributions payable, (ii) subtracting the values of our debt obligations, as well as amounts related to noncontrolling interests, and (iii) dividing the total by 223 million common shares outstanding, resulting in an estimated per share NAV of \$6.65.
+As described above, the appraised values of our real estate property investments and the values of our debt obligations were determined as of June 30, 2015.
+The values of the other tangible assets and liabilities described above were determined based on their cost as of June 30, 2015 and included certain pro forma adjustments primarily related to: (i) the issuance of additional shares of our common stock through our dividend reinvestment plan on July 1, 2015, (ii) shares redeemed pursuant to our share redemption plan on July 1, 2015; and (iii) and debt prepayment penalties.
+Other than those adjustments described above, we did not make additional adjustments related to our actual or anticipated operations for the period from July 1, 2015 through September 30, 2015.
 Additionally, the calculation of the estimated per share NAV excluded certain items on our unaudited balance sheet that were determined to have no future value or economic impact on the valuation.
 Examples of such items include receivables related to straight-line rental revenue, deferred leasing costs and deferred financing costs.
 Other items were excluded because they were already considered elsewhere in the valuation.
 Examples of such items include intangible lease assets and liabilities related to our real estate property investments, costs incurred for capital expenditures that were considered in the appraised values of our real estate property investments and the fair values of interest rate swaps, as they were considered in the valuation of our debt.

 As with any valuation methodology, the methodology used to determine the estimated per share NAV was based upon a number of assumptions, estimates and judgments that may not be accurate or complete.
 Further, different parties using different property-specific and general real estate and capital market assumptions, estimates, judgments and standards could derive an estimated per share NAV that could be significantly different from the estimated per share NAV determined by our board of directors.
-For example, assuming all other factors remained unchanged, an increase in the average discount rate of 25 basis points would yield a decrease in the appraised values of our real estate investments of 2.0%, while a decrease in the average discount rate of 25 basis points would yield an increase in the appraised values of our real estate investments of 2.0%.
-Likewise, an increase in the average exit capitalization rate of 25 basis points would yield a decrease in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in
+For example, assuming all other factors remained unchanged, an increase in the average discount rate of 25 basis points would yield a decrease in the appraised values of our real estate investments of 2.0%, while a decrease in the average discount rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the average exit capitalization rate of 25 basis points would yield an increase in the appraised values of our real estate investments of 2.4%, while a decrease in the average exit capitalization rate of 25 basis points would yield an increase in the appraised values of our real estate investments of 2.5%.